The new update is all about performance

 Earlier, Google released quick boot & emulator snapshots for quickly starting and resuming emulator sessions in under 2 seconds, and it works flawlessly on macOS and Linux computers.
 But for the Microsoft Windows or the Microsoft Hyper-V platform, hardware accelerated speed enhancements worked only with computers with Intel processors.
 So to cater to this issue, Google has come forward with the new update.
 The top-most priority of Google’s Android Studio team is to infuse more speed and make the Android Emulator faster.

-The best part of it is, most of the Android app developers can take advantage of all the speed improvements because of the Microsoft’s contribution of a new Microsoft Windows Hypervisor Platform (WHPX) API
+The best part of it is, most of the Android developer can take advantage of all the speed improvements because of the Microsoft’s contribution of a new Microsoft Windows Hypervisor Platform (WHPX) API

 Google has released a new set of preview features on the stable channel for getting related feedback from the developers.
 Initially, the support for these technologies was available in the v27.3.8 Android Emulator canary release.